-All students hold a leadership job within their classroom that align with their interests and strengths.
+All students will have the opportunity to hold a leadership job within their classroom that align with their interests and strengths.
 Teachers greet each student by name and with a handshake before every class period.

-Bullying prevention curriculum is presented on ITV and by guidance counselors throughout the school
+Bullying prevention curriculum is presented on ITV and by guidance counselors throughout the school year.